Asylum quarterly report

-Syrians received the highest number of decisions granting protection status in the EU Member States, including protection based on national legislations (15 185 positive first instance decisions, or 87 % rate of recognition), followed by Afghans (5 280, or 49 %).
-In contrast, of the 1 365 first instance decisions issued to citizens of Serbia only 90 were positive (or 7 % rate of recognition), and of the 1 515 issued to Algerians only 105 were positive (or 7 % rate of recognition); a recognition rate of 7 % was also observed for citizens of Georgia (of the 2 965 first instance decisions issued 200 were positive) (Table 7).
+Syrians received the highest number of decisions granting protection status in the EU Member States, including protection based on national legislations (17 670 positive first instance decisions, or 88 % rate of recognition), followed by Afghans (4 985, or 53 %).
+By contrast, of the 1 595 first instance decisions issued to North Macedonians and of the 1 200 first instance decisions issued to citizens of Moldova only 10 were positive in both cases (1 % rate of recognition), (Table 7).

 The data used for this publication are provided to Eurostat by the interior and justice ministries or immigration agencies of the Member States and EFTA countries.
 Data on asylum applications are collected monthly while data on first instance decisions are collected quarterly.
 Data are based entirely on relevant administrative sources.